Waikato/wekaDeeplearning4j/docs/index.md

 ### Pretrained Models
 A wide range of pretrained models are now available, sourced from both the DL4J model zoo *and* the Keras Applications module.
 These can easily be instantiated and used as a base for further finetuning, or simply as a feature extractor, after which you can then apply any standard Weka classifier.
 The weights are cached locally after being downloaded, so it's quick to instantiate in the future.
+Check out the [Model Zoo](user-guide/model-zoo.md) for more information.

 ### Updated Dl4jMlpFilter
-The Dl4jMlpFilter takes activations from a layer in the given neural network, and uses those as the output for the instance (e.g. take the activations of the second-to-last layer), commonly referred to as *feature extraction* or *embedding creation*.
+The Dl4jMlpFilter takes activations from a layer in the given neural network, and uses those as the output for the instance, commonly referred to as *feature extraction* or *embedding creation*.

-The DL4jMlpFilter can
+The DL4jMlpFilter can now accept multiple layer names to use activations from, concatenating the activations together.

+Pooling functions can be applied to the activations if using activations from an intermediary layer which outputs 3D activations (e.g. a convolution layer which outputs a set of feature maps).

+Check out the [filter tutorial](./examples/featurize-mnist.md) for usage examples.

 ### Image Dataset Conversion Script
 Often, image classification datasets come in a folder-organized fashion i.e., instance classes are inferred from the subfolder they're in.
-Now included is a tool to create an `.arff` file from this folder structure.
+Now included is `ImageDirectoryLoader`, a tool to create an `.arff` file from this folder structure so it can be loaded into WEKA.

+Check out [Classify Your Own Dataset](examples/classifying-your-own.md) for usage examples

+### CUDA 10.2 Support
+The new release of Deeplearning4j (`1.0.0-beta6`) now supports CUDA 10.2, so WekaDeeplearnin4j has
+ some new installation packages for users with this CUDA version.

 ## Citation